wp-slimstat/wp-slimstat/readme.txt

 * Fixed some more warning errors that came out with PHP in 'strict' mode (thank you Julien Schmidt)
 * Fixed a bug that prevented the correct display of long times frames, spanning through multiple months
 * Fixed a bug that prevented filtering by search terms containing single and double quotes
-* Geolocalization: updated the information in the CSV file included (October 2010).
+* Geolocation: updated the information in the CSV file included (October 2010).
 Go to Options > Maintenance > Reset Ip-to-Countries.
 Then deactivate/reactivate WP SlimStat to import the new file.

-= 2.1 =
-* Fixed a bug that prevented Visitors to be tracked properly.
-If you downloaded/installed WP SlimStat 2.0.9, go to Settings > WP SlimStat > General tab and (unless you have  explicitly changed this option) set the value for `Custom Path` to the default one shown in the description underneath.
-* Fixed a bug that led to inaccurate operating systems detection (thank you Herman)
-* WP SlimStat speaks French!
-Thank you Tuxicoman!
-* Updated browscap.ini and cache.php to the latest version available

 == Language Localization ==